yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Indexed-Search/integration/configuring-elastic-app-search.md

-# Elastic App Search Guide
+# Configuring Elastic App Search

 This guide will explain how to configure and run Elastic App Search for your environment.